rsanheim/chatterbox/README.markdown

 Then, wherever you want to send email, do this:

-    message = {
+    options = {
       :config => { :to => "joe@example.com", :from => "donotreply@example.com" },
       :message => { :summary => "your subject line here", :body => "Email body here" }
     }
     Chatterbox.notify(options)

-You can configure default for the email service:
+You can configure defaults for the email service:

     Chatterbox::Services::Email.configure({
       :to => "joe@example.com",